agoodloe/LDunnDistributedTM/ContinuousConsistency.md

         \label{fig:nettopology}
 \end{figure}

-Of course, these are fairly \textrm{na\"ive} descriptions.
-One can consider hybrid models (Figure REF), such as an ad-hoc arrangement network of localized cells.
+One can imagine hybrid models, such as an ad-hoc arrangement network of localized cells.
 In general, one expects more centralized topologies to be simpler for application developers to reason about, but requires more physical infrastructure and support.
-On the other hand, the ad-hoc model is more fault resistant, but more complicated to implement and offering fewer assurancess about performance.
+On the other hand, the ad-hoc model is more fault resistant, but more complicated to implement and potentially offering fewer assurancess about performance.
+In either case, higher-level applications such as shared memory abstractions should be tuned for the networking environment.
+It would be even better if this tuning can take place dynamically, with applications reconfiguring manually or automatically to the particulars of the operating environment.
+This requires examining the relationship between the application and networking layers.

-## Atomic consistency
+An interesting possibility is for the *network* to automatically configure itself to the quality-of-service needs of the application.
+For example, a client that sends a lot of messages may be marked as a preferred client and given higher-priority access to the network.
+If UAV vehicles can be used to route messages by acting as mobile transmission base stations, one can imagine selecting a flight pattern based on networking needs.
+For example, if the communication between two firefighting teams is obstructed by a geographical feature, a UAV could be dispatched to provide communication support.

+## Linearizability and the CAP theorem
 \label{sec:atomic}

 A fundamental distributed application is the *shared distributed memory* abstraction.
-We shall assume that all processes maintain a local replica of a globally shared data object.
-(For simplicitly, we shall discuss the data store as a database, but it could be something else like a filesystem, persistent data object, etc.).
-Replication increases fault tolerance.
+We shall assume that all processes maintain a local replica of a globally shared data object, as this sort of replication increases system fault tolerance.
+For simplicitly, we shall discuss the data store as a database, but it could be something else like a filesystem, persistent data object, etc.

 Clients submit two types of operations to processes.
-A *read request* that reads from variable $x$ and returns value $a$ is written $R(x,a)$.
+A *read request* that reads from variable $x$ and returns value $a$ is written
+$R(x,a)$.
 A *write request*, notation $W(x,a)$ represents writing value $a$ to the data item (variable) represented by $x$.
+All processes provide access to the same set of shared variables.

-A *memory consistency model* formally constrains the allowable system responses during executions.
-In this example, a model constrains the possible values of $a$ and $b$.
-Strong consistency prevents divergence.
+A *memory consistency model* formally constrains the allowable system responses during executions. *Strong* consistency models are generally understood as ones provide the illusion that all clients are accessing just one globally shared replica.
+As we will see, this still leaves room for different possible behaviors (i.e. allows non-determinism in the execution of a distributed application), but the allowable behavior is tightly constrained.

-*Atomic consistency* is essentially the strongest feasible consistency consistency model.
-It is also known variously as *strict consistency*, *linearizability*, and sometimes *external consistency*.
-In the context of isolated database transactions, the analogous condition is called *strict serializability.* It is defined by three features:
+*Linearizability* is essentially the strongest consistency consistency model.
+It is known variously as *atomic consistency*, *strict consistency*, and sometimes *external consistency*.
+In the context of database transactions (which come with other guarantees, like *isolation*, that are more specific to databases), the analogous condition is called *strict serializability.* A linearizable execution is defined by three features:

 - All processes agree on a single, global total order defined across all accesses
 - That is consistent with external order
 - Where each read request $R(x,a)$ returns the value $a$ of the most recent write request $W(x,a)$ to $x$.

+We can also phrase this in terms of *linearizations.*

+\begin{definition}
+A \emph{linearization point} $t \in \mathbb{R} \in [E.s, E.t]$ for an
+event $E$ is a time between the event's start and termination.
+An execution is linearizable if and only if there is a choice of linearization point for each access, which induces a total order called a \emph{linearization}, such that $E$ is equivalent to the serial execution of events when totally ordered by their linearization points.
+\end{definition}

+Intuitively, it should appear to an external observer that each access instantaneously took effect at some point between its start and end time.
+It is assumed no distinct access can have the same linearization point, so that we get a total order.
+We say an entire system is linearizable when all possible executions of the system are linearizable.

+Assume that all memory locations are initialized to $0$.
+Figure
-Figure \ref{fig:linear_example11} shows a linearizable execution.
-Figure \ref{fig:linearexample12} shows an execution that is not linearizable because the read access on $y$ returns stale data instead of reflecting the most recent write access to $y$.
+\ref{fig:linear_example11} shows a prototypical example of a linearizable execution.
+Figure \ref{fig:linear_example12} shows an execution that is not linearizable because the read access on $y$ returns stale data instead of reflecting the write access to $y$.

 \begin{figure}[h]
      \begin{subfigure}[a]{1\textwidth}